cocoflosbach/meet/README.md

-# Mee
+# Meet Application

 ## Project Description

 Meet is a progressive web app built using react that enables it's users to view upcoming events for a specific city for professional, networking or job search purposes.
 The app is built using a serverless function hosted by cloud provider, AWS.
 The app will be built using a test-driven development (TDD) technique.
-The application uses the Google
-Calendar API to fetch upcoming events.
+The application uses the Google Calendar API to fetch upcoming events.

 ## Application features and user stories